rasilvap/Perl_aws_translator/README.md

             Then sign in to the IAM Identity center.
             The format of the URL is https://d-xxxxxxxxxx.awsapps.com/startor your_subdomain.awsapps.com/start and then go to the AWS Account/Command line programmatic access and reeplace the new credentials in you env vars, in the above docker command.

-4. Test the service, open Postman and import the file:
-   >  Perl-Aws-Translator.postman_collection.json